StephenBarnes/FactorioModScripts/README.md

 ### Libraries

-Some code libraries that you can add as dependencies of your mod.
+Some mods that you can add as dependencies of your mod.
 You can import Lua files from other mods into your mod using `require "__OtherMod__/directory/filename"`.

 * [flib / Factorio Library](https://github.com/factoriolib/flib) is a set of utility functions.
 * [PlanetsLib](https://mods.factorio.com/mod/PlanetsLib) has tools for creating planets and moons.